HellCoders/P-and-DC-Project1/problem_3/README.md

 A C++ compiler that supports c++11

-### Installing
+### Compiling

-Run the following command at the root problem_3 directory to generate a release build.
+if you use the "mariasfirstimage" image on a WINLAB sandbox1 node you will have to source the openssl lib to the script for compiling. just run the make_macos.sh script by typing this:

 ```
-make
+./make_macos.sh
 ```

 ## Running